scannopolis/jornada_aadh/README.md

 Paul Flemons: Australian Museum

-### Panel 2, 10 AM Buenos Aires.
+### Panel 2.
 Grabación disponible en YouTube: http://bit.ly/2oFA0jB

 Silvia Gutiérrez:	Ok, you're open, do they see your stuff?
 Is it useful?, here are three strategies Academic Libraries could profit from